bajpaianurag/VIB_and_Attention_Mechanisms_for_Inverse_Design_of_High-Hardness_MMGs/README.md

 # VIB + Attention for Inverse Design of High‑Hardness Metallic Multi‑Component Glasses

-This repository contains the code and data used for the Nature Communications submission associated with **Variational Information Bottleneck (VIB) + Attention neural networks** for predicting Vickers hardness and for **inverse design** of high‑hardness metallic multi‑component glasses (MMGs).
+This repository contains the code and data used for the article **Attention-Enhanced Variational Learning for Physically Informed Design of Ultra-hard Multicomponent Metallic Glasses** for designing exceptionally hard multi-component bulk metallic glasses.

-The repository is organized to allow reviewers and readers to:
-1. Reproduce the **supervised regression** results (hardness prediction).
-2. Reproduce **baseline regressors** (“other regressors”) used for comparison.
-3. Reproduce the **baseline inverse design** workflow using **Gaussian‑Process Bayesian Optimization (GP‑BO)**.
-4. Run the **molecular dynamics (MD)** helper scripts used to generate LAMMPS inputs and to perform post‑processing structural analyses.

 > **Reproducibility note**: The main ML scripts use a fixed random seed (see each script).
-For paper‑level statistics (mean ± std over multiple seeds), run the same pipeline over the desired seed list and aggregate the exported metrics.
+For paper‑level statistics (mean ± std over multiple seeds), run the same pipeline over 10 seeds and aggregate the exported metrics.

 ---